splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-kubernetes.rst

     <h2>Get started</h2>

-Automatic discovery for Kubernetes supports both back-end applications (such as Java and Node.js) as well as third-party applications (such as databases, web servers, and message queues).
+Automatic discovery for Kubernetes supports both back-end applications (such as Java and Node.js) as well as third-party applications (such as databases and web servers).

 To use automatic discovery for back-end applications, see :ref:`k8s-backend-auto-discovery`.